5 Best Practices To Running A Church Conference Online (and one bonus feature)

 They chose Altar Live.
 With a little imagination, they created a fully interactive conference that will be memorable well beyond the pandemic.

-A single online venue.
 The leaders considered using multiple media site to have the greatest reach -- Facebook and YouTube, and/or Zoom, in addition to Altar, so attendees could have a familiar path to watch content.

 However, this conference is about so much more than just watching; it is about connecting.
 The leaders wanted critical mass of attendees together, not distributed across platforms with each person watching alone by herself.
 By conducting the entire conference in Altar, they could be sure to bring people together.